'Extremely scary': Gang members 'hiss' as brawl breaks out at central Auckland club

 Another eyewitness said people were locked in their restaurant and couldn't leave.

-"Throughout the evening we saw King Cobra and Tribesman coming in groups of 30-40 wearing bandanas or ski masks staring at Neck of the Wood almost casing it out.
+"Throughout the evening we saw King Cobra and Tribesman coming in groups of 30-40 wearing bandannas or ski masks staring at Neck of the Wood almost casing it out.

 "At 9pm about 50-70 [people] lined up on both sides of the road not talking but staring at the bar.
 The police were called at this time as it was very obvious that something was about to start.